Mean Field Games with Major and Minor Agents: the Limiting Problem and Nash Equilibrium: Solvability of Problem

-\section{Solvability of FBSDEs \eqref{fbsde2}}
+\subsection{Solvability of FBSDEs \eqref{fbsde2}}

-In this section, we prove the existence and uniqueness of the solutions of FBSDE \eqref{fbsde2} by the method of continuation in coefficients.
-We always suppose that assumptions (H1)-(H3) hold true.
-Moreover, we need the following weak monotonicity assumption:
+In this subsection, we prove the existence and uniqueness of the solutions of FBSDEs \eqref{fbsde2} by the method of continuation in coefficients.
+For notational convenience, we denote by $\theta^0$ a process $(X^0,u^0)\in (\sr_{\f^0}^2\times\lr_{\f^0}^2)(0,T)$, and $\theta$ a process